Skip to main content

 The Intersection of Legal Frameworks and Physiological Data

-The ADA’s confidentiality requirements are the firewall intended to prevent an employee’s from being used for discriminatory purposes.
+The ADA’s confidentiality requirements are the firewall intended to prevent an employee’s physiological data from being used for discriminatory purposes.
 The mandate that employers only receive aggregated, de-identified data is a structural protection against the misuse of individual health information.
 The table below outlines the flow of information and the corresponding legal protections at each stage.

 Stage of Data Handling Action Governing ADA/EEOC Principle